thetechnohack/Periodic-Table-API/README.md

 # Periodic-Table-API
-Programmatically access the physical and chemical properties of elements in modern periodic table.
+Programmatically access the physical and chemical properties of elements of modern periodic table.
+#hacktoberfest21